 Laura Madeline Wiseman

-Her poetry, fiction, creative nonfiction, and reviews have appeared in Margie, Mid-American Review, Poet Lore, Blackbird, Arts & Letters, Prairie Schooner, Feminist Studies, The Iowa Review, Ploughshares, Calyx, and American Short Fiction.
-She earned a B.S. in Women’s Studies and English Literature from Iowa State University, a M.A. in Women’s Studies from the University of Arizona, and a Ph.D. in English the University of Nebraska-Lincoln.
+Her poetry, fiction, nonfiction, and reviews have appeared in Margie, Mid-American Review, Poet Lore, Blackbird, Arts & Letters, Prairie Schooner, Feminist Studies, The Iowa Review, Ploughshares, and Calyx.
+She earned a B.S. in Women’s Studies and English Literature from Iowa State University, an M.A. in Women’s Studies from the University of Arizona, and a Ph.D. in English the University of Nebraska-Lincoln.
 She has received an Academy of American Poets Award, a Louise Van Sickle Fellowship, the Helene Wurlitzer Foundation Fellowship, and grants from the Kimmel Harding Nelson Center for the Arts and the Center for the Great Plains Studies.
-Her poem “When We’re Not Hiking” was a finalist for the 2015 District Lit Poetry Prize.
-Her essay “Seven Cities of Good” was an honorable mention for the Pacifica Literary Review’s 2015 Creative Nonfiction Contest Award.
-Her essay “Finding the Gap on Dead Man’s Run” was selected as a Finalist in the 41st New Millennium Writings 2016 Literary Awards for Nonfiction.